Math Tutoring Tips

 The Center’s Mission

-The Tutoring Center is committed to helping students develop the skills and confidence needed to succeed in their coursework and in their academic, professional, and personal pursuits.
+The Academic Success Center is committed to helping students develop the skills and confidence needed to succeed in their coursework and in their academic, professional, and personal pursuits.

 Tips for Success

-- Be conscious of the Tutoring Center’s hours and plan your arrival accordingly.
+- Be conscious of the Academic Success Center’s hours and plan your arrival accordingly.
 Give yourself time to ask the questions you have prepared.
 Please bring your Student I.D. and sign in and out for your session.
 Please bring a photo I.D. if you’d like to check out a laptop.

-- Be prepared to spend time in the Tutoring Center — tutoring is on a walk-in basis, so be aware that during periods of high volume, there may be a wait.
-Do not wait until the day before a test or quiz to seek help; it may be busy in the Tutoring Center, and you may not be able to get the amount of help that you desire.
+- Be prepared to spend time in the Academic Success Center — tutoring is on a walk-in basis, so be aware that during periods of high volume, there may be a wait.
+Do not wait until the day before a test or quiz to seek help; it may be busy in the Academic Success Center, and you may not be able to get the amount of help that you desire.

 - Bring assignment sheets and show the tutor.
 Read section in the book and review notes from class.